Cecco1509/markdown_parser/docs/05_spine_handler.md

 //   - at least one ancestor block failed continuation (first_unmatched < spine_.size())
 //   - the current tip is an open Paragraph
 //   - the line is not blank
+//   - the line is NOT a setext underline (spec §5.1: a setext underline never
+//     acts as a lazy continuation; the missing '>' closes the BlockQuote and
+//     the '---' becomes a thematic break instead of promoting the paragraph)

 bool SpineHandler::incorporatesLazyContinuation(
     const ScannedLine&     line,